The Three Doors: The Golden Door

 The first novel in the series follows a young boy named Rye who lives in the walled city of Weld, on the island of Dorne.
 He lives with his mother, Lisbeth, a beekeeper, and his two older brothers: Dirk, a worker that maintains that wall of the city, and Sholto, a solitary individual studying to become a doctor.
 For years Weld has been attacked by beasts known as 'Skimmers', described as bat-like creatures, they attack in hordes, searching for either human or animal prey.
 The Warden of Weld offers a reward to any young man who can find and defeat whoever is sending the Skimmers.
 Dirk is quick to volunteer; however after some time passes he is presumed dead.
 Sholto then volunteers and in his absence Rye and Lisbeth face financial struggles; they are soon forced to move to the Wardens Keep where shelter is provided to those in need in return for work.
 They are split up and Rye instead decides to volunteer in search of his brothers, he lies about his age and is given the choice between three magical doors: a golden door, a silver door, and a wooden door.
 Rye is drawn to the wooden door, but he chooses to go through the golden door as he believes that Dirk would have also chosen it.
 As Rye is about to leave he is blackmailed by a girl named Sonia to bring her with him through the door, or else she will inform the warden that he lied about his age.
 Rye reluctantly agrees and he leaves Weld with the girl.
-The arrive in the 'Fell-zone' where Rye is soon gifted a bag of nine magical objects by the Fellan, an ancient group of magical beings.
+They arrive in the 'Fell-zone' where Rye is soon gifted a bag of nine magical objects by the Fellan, an ancient group of magical beings.
 The pair are later helped by a farmer called FitzFee, who takes them with him to the horse trading town of Fleet, there they meet Faene, who they learn is in a relationship with Dirk.
 However, Sonia and Faene are suddenly captured by soldiers of a tyrant known as Olt, for a sacrificial ceremony called 'The Gifting'.
 Rye sets off to rescue them and learns that Dirk has also been captured for The Gifting.
 During the ceremony, Dirk, Sonia, and Faene are chained to rocks while sea serpents are summoned to kill them.
 Rye uses his magical objects to rescue them and drives the serpents away.
 In anger, Olt tries to attack Rye; however, he is instead eaten by a serpent and the reunited companions are able to take back control of the land.